clemenko/traefik_webinar/README.md

 configmap/grafana-dashboards created
 ```

-Let's look at the grafana dashboard at [grafana.dockr.life](grafana.dockr.life).
+Let's look at the Grafana dashboard at [grafana.dockr.life](grafana.dockr.life).
+Thanks to the wildcard DNS entry the domain name just works.

 The login for grafana is `admin / Pa22word`.